 The serval’s legs are very long relative to body size and help them see over the long savannah grass, this allows them to jump and run up to 80km/h, as well as jump 2 or 3m high to catch a bird in flight.
 They are carnivores and eat small mammals such as hares, rats and ground squirrels, as well as birds and frogs; when the opportunity for a kill arises.
 As they are nocturnal, they do most of their hunting at night using sight and sound; and can travel up to 3 or 4km in search of food.
 It has an excellent sense of hearing and can locate prey that is moving underground.
 Once it hears its prey, the serval will quietly approach and then leap and pounce on it.
 Often, they will play with their meal before consuming it.
 Their incredible intelligence and wit allows them a 50% success rate for catching pray, 20% more than a lion.

 The African wild cat has fairly short and soft fur and a bushy tail.
 They are similar in appearance and colour to the domesticated tabby cat.
-They are found in a range of habitats, but not in rainforest or open desert.
+They are found in a range of habitats, but not in the rainforest or open desert.
 The African wild cats feed predominantly on mice but will also prey in birds, reptiles, insects and other invertebrates.
 They can capture prey almost as large as themselves.
-They are mostly nocturnal and usually solitary; but pairs can be seen hunting together.
+They are mostly nocturnal and usually solitary making them one of the lesser spotted creatures of the bushveld.
+Pairs can also be seen hunting together.